 fieldGroups, I created a new

 Internal in all the website pages like this:

 Now everyone on the team can leave internal, working comments to which we can all see and reply.
 This could be the link to the mock in Figma (design software), the document with the final copies, or anything that helped shape the content or design of the page.

 This is what the notes look like.
 We can add as many links as we need.

 Finally, I added a tooltip to explain that these comments are internal and not meant to be something that users visiting the website will see.

 Interested in learning more about the experiment?

-Join the conversation in our Discord community to ask questions and apply these type of internal fields to your project.
+Send us a message to ask questions and apply these type of internal fields to your project.

 Here are a few useful links to documentation references used to implement the comments section: